 Coastal Resilience Assessments

-Beginning in 2015, NEMAC partnered with the National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA) to develop Coastal Resilience Assessments for the U.S. Atlantic, Gulf, and Pacific Coasts.
-The Assessment has since expanded to cover Puerto Rico, the U.S. Virgin Islands, Hawaii, and the Northern Mariana Islands, with Guam, American Samoa, Alaska, and the Great Lakes forthcoming.
-The foundation of these Assessments is geospatial analysis, where multiple datasets from local, state, and federal agencies come together in a standardized methodology to assess flood threats, human community assets, and fish and wildlife habitat to ultimately identify Resilience Hubs that help identify and prioritize areas for resilience and conservation projects that benefit both human and natural communities.
+In 2015, NEMAC partnered with the National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA) to develop Coastal Resilience Assessments for all U.S. coasts, including Hawai’i, the Great Lakes, and all U.S. territories and commonwealths.
+Using geospatial analysis, multiple datasets from local, state, and federal agencies are combined and standardized to assess flood threats, human community assets, and fish and wildlife habitat to ultimately identify and prioritize areas for resilience and conservation projects that benefit both human and natural communities.

 Broadband Service Characterization

-The Broadband Service Characterization Project provides tools and processes to enable communities and local governments to characterize the state of broadband service offered in Western North Carolina.
-NEMAC has built on the work begun in the WestNGN-UNCA project by developing an analysis that assists in identifying areas most in need for funding projects to improve broadband service.
+The Broadband Service Characterization Project provides tools and processes enabling communities and local governments to identify the gaps in broadband service in western NC.
+NEMAC, building on a previous project called WestNGN-UNCA, developed an analysis that identified areas most in need for funding projects to improve broadband service.